 Narcissists can be charismatic, compelling, magnetic, and hard to avoid.
-But if you keep walking straight into that trap over and over, you're definitely a masochist—and an echoist, aka the opposite of a narcissist who's always falling for them.
+But if you keep walking straight into that trap over and over, you may very well be a masochist—and an echoist, aka the opposite of a narcissist who's always falling for them.

 Break the pattern now, and choose to spare yourself the heartbreak and disappointment you'll inevitably feel when you keep choosing to be the Echo to someone's Narcissus.

 6. You fail to stand up for yourself

 It's one thing to be kind, compassionate, and accommodating.
 It's a whole other thing to let yourself become a doormat.
 The latter falls into masochistic territory.

 Be soft and yielding but also fierce and strong.
 It's possible to be multifaceted and embrace all sides of you—and that includes a side that won't be taken advantage of.
 It's a surefire way to turn masochism into self-love and self-respect.

 Many masochistic behaviors actually stem from perfectionism.
 Life is messy.
 It's easy to become overwhelmed by a fear of being perceived as imperfect—a sort of fascism of the soul.

 Give your soul permission to be imperfect.
 It needs room to experiment, screw up, learn the hard way, and ultimately rise above it.

 There's no way to avoid feeling sad, lost, disappointed, scared, or angry sometimes.

 Spiritual bypassing—masking emotions by shifting your energy or monitoring your thoughts—always comes back to bite you.